-Finding suitable accommodation in Ghana is often a new arrival’s first priority and will play a significant role in ensuring that they settle into their new life successfully.
-For expats employed by a national embassy, a large multinational corporation or an international development agency, accommodation is often provided by the employer as part of their employment package.
+New arrivals to Ghana should make finding suitable accommodation their first priority, as it will be play a significant role in deciding the quality of life in their new country.
+For those employed by a national embassy, a large multinational corporation or an international development agency, accommodation is often provided by the employer as part of their employment package.

-However, the expat community in Ghana is steadily growing and becoming more diverse, and the country is now welcoming more and more independent workers, entrepreneurs, university researchers and volunteers.
-These foreigners are often faced with the daunting task of finding safe, affordable housing for themselves in an unfamiliar country where suitable accommodation is in short supply.
+However, the country is welcoming more and more independent workers, entrepreneurs, university researchers and volunteers who, without the help of a company, are often faced with the daunting task of finding safe, affordable housing for themselves in an unfamiliar country where suitable accommodation is in short supply.

 Types of accommodation in Ghana

-While it is not always easy to find an abundance of property, those moving to Ghana will find that there are a variety of housing options available to them, from large family homes with gardens to luxury apartments in modern complexes.
+Accommodation in Ghana might not be overly abundant, but those moving to Ghana will find that there are a variety of housing options available to them, from large family homes with gardens to luxury apartments in modern complexes.

-Many foreigners moving to Ghana only work on short-term contracts, so fully furnished accommodation tends to be the most suitable option.
-Fortunately, many apartments come furnished in Ghana, but houses may be unfurnished in some instances.
-Furniture can be sourced easily and cheaply through local suppliers.
+Many foreigners moving to Ghana only work on short-term contracts, so fully-furnished accommodation tends to be the most popular.
+Many apartments come furnished in Ghana, but houses may be semi-furnished or unfurnished – fortunately, furniture can be sourced easily and cheaply through local suppliers.
 As most expats do not remain in Ghana for more than a few years, it may be pointless to have goods shipped into the country from home.

 Finding accommodation in Ghana

-There are a number of ways to find rental properties in Ghana.
+There are several ways to find rental properties in Ghana.
 Some expats can simply take over their predecessor’s accommodation or have their employer assist them in finding a home.

-Otherwise, new arrivals can also find homes through property listings in local newspapers as well as through online property portals.
-However, expats should be aware that Ghanaian online services are not utilised to their full capacity as internet penetration in Ghana is not as high as it is in Western countries.
+Otherwise, new arrivals may also find homes through property listings in local newspapers as well as through online property portals such as meQasa.

 Renting accommodation in Ghana

-As high-quality housing is in short supply, rent tends to be expensive and it can be difficult to find a house to rent in Ghana.
-In addition to the cost of rent, expats also need to consider the cost of hiring security staff and gardeners, as well taking responsibility for the maintenance of generators and water tanks.
+In addition to the often high cost of rent, expats also need to consider the cost of utilities, hiring security staff and gardeners, and take responsibility for the maintenance of generators and water tanks.